Master in International Relations

 with a one-week fieldtrip to Brussels and the OECD Headquarters in Paris

-Designed in partnership with the Organization for Economic Co-operation and Development (OECD), this Master combines pioneering academic thinking with the professional expertise of one of the world’s leading multilateral organisations.
+Designed in partnership with the Organization for Economic Co-operation and Development (OECD), this Master combines pioneering academic thinking with the professional expertise of one of the world’s leading multilateral organizations.
 IE University’s experienced faculty and OECD research and policy experts have co-created an academically rigorous and future-forward program.

 The program’s curriculum builds on insight and experience of the public, private, and non-profit sectors and is divided into four main areas: global affairs, international business and economics, innovation and technology and social entrepreneurship and development.
 The subject matter will be handpicked by IE University and the OECD annually, based on current priorities shaping global debates.
 As a result, the G20, G7, EU, OECD, NATO and UN agendas are brought to life in the classroom, equipping students with a deep understanding of the key issues high on international policymakers’ agendas.
 This reality-based and solutions-oriented approach makes this Masters a unique degree aimed at individuals seeking a successful career in global policymaking or international business and civil society leadership.